B.A., 1991; M.A., 2002; Ph.D., 2004

 2003 D.R.
 Bolter and A.L.
 Zihlman.
 Morphometric analysis of growth and development in wild-collected vervet monkeys (Cercopithecus aethiops), with implications for growth patterns across Old World monkeys, apes and humans.
 Journal of Zoology, London 260(1): 99-110.

-Display set up of Homo naledi, Maropeng, South Africa.
+Below: Display set up of H. naledi, Maropeng, South Africa.
 With Drs.
 Marina Elliott and Bonita de Klerk.
-Photo courtesy of J. Hawks.